 I’m currently reading the new history of paleoanthropology book by Ian Tattersall of the American Natural History Museum.
 As an established paleoanthropologist and author of multiple captivating books on the history of his science, Tattersall’s name is generally enough to raise attention for a new publication.
-However, this book packs an extra punch with it’s witty title: The Strange Case of the Rickety Cossack: And Other Cautionary Tales from Human Evolution.
+However, this book packs an extra punch with its witty title: The Strange Case of the Rickety Cossack: And Other Cautionary Tales from Human Evolution.

 Not an idiot with rickets?

 Busk continues with the stinger: “for; whatever may have been the case on the banks of the Dussel, even Professor Mayer will hardly suppose that a rickety Cossack engaged in the campaign of 1814 had crept into a sealed fissure in the Rock of Gibraltar.”
 BOOM.
-He meant to shut down the diseased argument right then and there.
-Whether or not Busk’s argument was accepted is another story, but that’s a story for another day.
+With this line, Busk intended to shut down the diseased argument right then and there.
+Whether or not he was successful in doing so is a story for another day.

 Significance: So what?

-Why did Tattersall Quote the Rickety Cossack?
+Why the Rickety Cossack?

 While I can’t put words in Tattersall’s mouth, I can only speculate that Tattersall is making an important point with this book (and this title).
 He showed us the ways the history of the science of paleoanthropology has taken shape.
 The stories we tell about human evolution sometimes take strange shapes–sometimes the stories are about diseased military soldiers, and sometimes they are about diseased miniature hobbits on an island, and other times they are more subtle.
 No matter what, those stories must not be forgotten, for if history happened a different way–with different stories emerging–we might have a completely different view of the human past.